 as if body, soul and spirit matter.

 We work from a deep understanding of the nature and potential of each human being.

 Informed by Anthroposophy (the work of Rudolf Steiner) we recognize Anthropos (the potential human being) as individual consciousness embedded within Sophia (world soul, living wisdom).
-The soul, or pysche, has the unique task of mediating between body and spirit.
-As counselors, we aim to guide these delicate processes toward optimal health and awakening.
+The soul, or psyche, has the unique task of mediating between body and spirit.
+We aim to guide these delicate processes toward optimal health and awakening.
 Read more...

 Our three-year certificate program leads you into new territory: challenging your current paradigm, nourishing your soul, and stimulating your senses.